Klaudt Indian Family: Performance history

-The Klaudt Indian Family began performing with Mom and Dad Klaudt, Vernon, Ramona, and Melvin.
+The Klaudt Indian Family began performing with Mrs. and Mr. Klaudt, Vernon, Ramona, and Melvin.
 The other siblings joined the group as the years passed.
-Dad Klaudt left the performing group after several years to concentrate on being the business manager for the group.
+Reinhold Klaudt left the performing group after several years to concentrate on being the business manager for the group.

 The Klaudts settled in the Atlanta area and soon began traveling across the country holding revival services and singing in gospel concerts.
-The Klaudt Indian Family featured various instruments in their program including the upright bass, trumpet, tenor saxophone, baritone saxophone, trombone, and piano.
-Their music had a jazz flavor that helped open doors to the group previously unknown to the typical gospel quartet.
-They were also one of the first gospel singing aggregations to use a custom designed motor coach in their travels and also used semi-trucks to haul tent equipment that would expand to a seating capacity of 3,000.

 Television was a vital part in the growing popularity of the Klaudt Indian Family.
 They were fixtures on the syndicated program, Bob Poole's Gospel Favorites.